manhas1234/Cyclistic_bike_case_study/README.md

 Cited: The data is available under the current license agreement.

-# Process
-Rstudio  has been used for process phase
+Rstudio  has been used for this phase

-These  libraries has been used:
+These  libraries has been used

 1.library(tidyverse)

+2 library(Lubridate)

+3 library(skimr)

 2.library(sqldf)

 For importing data from the file